 - Work outdoors instead of in an office.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 - Become your own boss and own your own successful business.